Tax cut controversy claims the head of Poland's finance minister | DW | 07.06.2019

 Morawiecki is widely seen as positioning himself as second only to PiS party boss Jaroslaw Kaczynski

-and his clash with Czerwinska over election-year fiscal stimulus will do him no harm.
-Several of his potential rivals, including his ex-PM Beata Szydlo and Interior Minister Joachim Brudzinski, also left the cabinet after winning seats in the European Parliament.
+and his clash with Czerwinska over election-year fiscal stimuli will do him no harm.
+Several of his potential rivals, including his ex-Prime Minister Beata Szydlo and Interior Minister Joachim Brudzinski, also left the cabinet after winning seats in the European Parliament.

 Growth funded?